hashicorp/consul-helm/CONTRIBUTING.md

     The Consul image to use for all tests.
 -consul-k8s-image string
     The consul-k8s image to use for all tests.
+-debug-directory
+    The directory where to dump debug information about test runs, such as logs, pod definitions etc. If not provided, a temporary directory will be created by the tests.
 -enable-multi-cluster
     If true, the tests that require multiple Kubernetes clusters will be run.
 At least one of -secondary-kubeconfig or -secondary-kubecontext is required when this flag is used.
 -kubeconfig string